folio-org/docs/content/en/docs/Settings/Settings_orders/Settings_orders.md

 *   **Settings(Orders): Can view, edit, delete Order Templates.** This permission allows you to view, edit, and delete Order Templates in Settings > Orders.

-Note:.
-You can assign permissions to users in the Users app.
+Note: You can assign permissions to users in the Users app.

 ## Settings > Orders > Approvals